*Updated September 2019

-I received a message from a doctor about a patient of his who had his stomach removed, due to cancer.
-And now he has severe protein malabsorption.
-The doc was wondering if Absorb Plus could be assimilated by this patient.
+I received a message from a doctor about a patient of his who had his stomach removed due to cancer, and as a result had severe protein malabsorption.
+Because of this, the doctor was wondering if Absorb Plus could be assimilated by this patient.

 “What a distressing case!
 I had been wanting to tell you for some time that I think your Absorb Plus is ideal for people with stomach and other GI cancers who need to sustain weight and nutrition (my mom had stomach cancer and it was something I had looked into extensively at the time).

 Most of the peptidases are made in the stomach, where the low pH helps their enzymatic activity to break down protein into smaller peptides and aids their absorption.
 He would do best really minimizing the amount of fluid and carbohydrates in his meals (he has no holding space) – and eating small protein-heavy portions frequently through the day.
 Free hydrolyzed amino acids are going be easiest for him.
 He will need to supplement with B12 or he is going to get anemic pretty fast and he is also at risk for osteoporosis.

 53 g of maltodextrin per serving in Absorb Plus is definitely on the high side for him, but he does need some carbohydrates or he is going to be completely energy deficient – and ketosis is not a good state.